The Top Car Insurance Companies

 Ensure a Clean Driving Record

-For a 22-year-old or younger driver, accidents and tickets can dramatically increase car insurance costs.
+For a 22-year-old or younger driver, at-fault accidents and tickets can dramatically increase car insurance costs.
 To get and keep cheap car insurance rates, it’s best to maintain a clean driving record.
 This means avoiding distractions in the car, staying off your phone, minding the speed limit and staying alert when around other drivers to avoid potential accidents.

 Find Companies That Offer Discounts

 When shopping for car insurance, the best companies offer discounts to first-time or new drivers, including 22-year-olds.
 For college students, the good-student discount is an easy way to save.
 For example, GEICO and other car insurance companies offer a discount for any student with a “B” or above grade point average (some will accept part-time attendance while others require full-time attendance).
 Students who are away at school without a car may also qualify for a discount if their primary residence is the family home.